 Co-Creator of Beer & Board Games, Creator of Game Society Pimps, Chad Vader Day Shift Manager, and Junkyard Joust.

 Aaron Yonda is a comedy writer/director/producer/performer residing in Madison, Wisconsin.
-He has created multiple successful comedy series with views in the hundreds of millions via his YouTube channels Blame Society Films (with creative partner Matt Sloan) and Game Society (with Adam Koralik, Emre Cihangir, and Jason Stephens).
+He has created multiple successful comedy series with views in the hundreds of millions via his YouTube channels Blame Society Films (with creative partner Matt Sloan) and Game Society Pimps (Emre Cihangir, and Jason Stephens).
 Aaron has a new series called “Hot Seat with Hal Thompson” (produced and created by Courtney Collins) in which he interviews musicians, authors, and comedians.
 Guests have included Dweezil Zappa, John Green, Hank Green, Arabian Prince of N.W.A., Liam Charles of Great British Bake Off, and The Melvins.

 If being funny was a disease, we’d be dead.

 Aaron created Blame Society Films as a public access television show in the 1990s.
 Matt Sloan came on board in the early 2000s.